What do you know about your customers? Do you know what actually makes them buy or why they choose you?

 Surveys are a great way to gain confidence in the results of your interviews and get deeper insight into what is most or least important to buyers.
 Plus, you can segment findings based on any demographic elements, because you get a broader group of people to respond.

-Just use caution as you create a survey, because you could end up merely reinforcing your existing perceptions and biases.
+Just use caution as you create a customer survey, because you could end up merely reinforcing your existing perceptions and biases.
 It’s best to do the interviews first (see below) to discover the psychographics of the buying decision, and then use the survey to test your insights and learn how different markets or audiences think about the decision itself.

 Non-scripted customer interviews: an unbiased way to create psychographic profiles (and ultimately influence buying behavior)